ksoclabs/terraform-azurerm-ksoc-connect/README.md

 # terraform-azurerm-ksoc-connect

-Allows KSOC to connect to your Azure accounts to perform AKS discovery and perform pro-active monitoring of these resources.
+Allows KSOC to connect to your Azure accounts to allow for AKS cluster discovery.

 ## Terraform Registry